How to turn company expertise into a recognizable body of thought

 Authority-focused editorial planning asks a different set of questions:

-These questions create continuity.
-They also reduce the pressure to invent a new strategic theme every quarter.
+These questions create continuity and relieve the pressure to invent a new strategic theme every quarter.

 Distribution is the next part of the problem, in that even strong ideas do not build authority if they remain confined to the original publication format.